RazaMasood/RazaMasood/README.md

 # 💫 About Me:
-I am a final-year computer science student with a strong interest in AI, machine learning, and data science.
+I am a computer science student with a strong interest in AI, machine learning, and data science.
 I have a solid foundation in Python programming and libraries such as Numpy, Pandas, Matplotlib, Scikit-Learn, and TensorFlow.

 I am eager to apply my skills to real-world problems and create innovative solutions using machine learning algorithms and data analysis techniques.